vanheaven-ui/js-restaurant-page/README.md

 If you don't meet the above prerequisites, then:

 - Visit [node download and installations docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install node js and npm.
-- then `run npm install` in the terminal to install the project dependencies in the package.json file.
+- Then  run `npm install` in the terminal to install the project dependencies in the package.json file.

 ###  App <a name = "app"></a>
 With the installations above complete, you are set to use the code and view the application built in this repository.
 Follow these simple steps: